 Ever since I started Craft Passion, I have been wanting to do some basic knowledge of sewing.
 Today I’m honored to have Toyota Home Sewing to guest post in Craft Passion to introduce the basic sewing machine foot.

 Toyota sewing machine has been one of the longest sewing machines I’ve ever used before I bought my recent sewing machine.
 In the early 1990s, my sister bought her first electric Toyota sewing machine which changed the whole sewing experience in the family.
 It is so easy to use compared to the antique foot paddle type, fast and neat, not to mention the built-in embroidery pattern available to make embellishment easy & beautiful.
-That time, my mom still preferred her old sewing machine because she thinks that the electrical one is too fast for her handicapped eye.
+At that time, my mom still preferred her old sewing machine because she thinks that the electrical one is too fast for her handicapped eye.
 With my passion for sewing and handicraft, I became the most frequent user of this sewing machine.
 Till today, it is still in working condition, with my mom, yes, the one who complains that it is too fast but now she is the one who is using it for mending clothes and some simple sewing.

 Guest blog post by Toyota Home Sewing – UK suppliers of